On the Covers of Orbifold Curves Preserving the Slope Stability under Pullback: Preliminaries, Notation and Conventions

-The notion of connectedness and irreducibility are well defined for a DM stack $\mathfrak{X}$; see \cite[Section~4]{DM}.
+The notion of connectedness and irreducibility are well established for a DM stack $\mathfrak{X}$; see \cite[Section~4]{DM}.
 In particular, $\mathfrak{X}$ is a disjoint union of its connected components, and each connected component is a union of its irreducible components (\cite[Proposition~4.13, Proposition~4.15]{DM}) in a unique way.
-It can be seen that the DM stack $\mathfrak{X}$ is connected if and only if its Coarse moduli scheme $X$ is connected.
+It can be seen from \cite[Proposition~4.14]{DM} that the DM stack $\mathfrak{X}$ is connected if and only if its Coarse moduli space $X$ is connected.